JoyHak/QuickSwitch/README.md

 The first letter of the path (or selected tilda `~`) will be <ins>underlined</ins> in the menu if `Menu > Paths numbers with shortcuts` option is turned off _or_ the number of paths in the Menu is greater than 9.
 Press the <ins>underlined</ins> letter or symbol on your keyboard to activate this path in the menu and change file dialog path (see more about keys [here](https://github.com/JoyHak/QuickSwitch/edit/main/README.md#keyboard)).

 The path shortening settings on the `ShortPath`‬ tab allows you to completely change a path structure.
-Experiment with this settings to change which letter will be underscored in your Menu.
+Experiment with this settings to change which letter will be underlined in your Menu.

 #### Menu sections
 In addition to the paths from the file managers, you can add additional paths to the Menu on `Settings > Theme` tab.